Useful Notes: Prehistoric Life - Other Extinct Creatures

 - Sarcopterygians, aka "lobe-finned fish" or "lobefins".
 They should better be called proto-amphibians rather than fish: their blood circulation is double like land vertebrates, not simple like typical fish; their fins are bony and fleshy, and their nostrils are connected with their mouth (those of fish aren't).
 And some can even breathe air like us, other than absorbing oxygen in water with the usual gills.
 The latter are meaningfully called lungfish, they have one or two true lungs which originally were simple protrusions of the digestive tube.
 Lungfish are very few today: the most archaic is the Australian one, Neoceratodus, with robust paired "fins".
 Its name means "new Ceratodus": Ceratodus is the most abundant prehistoric lungfish, and was virtually identical to Neoceratodus.
 However, the most famous modern lobe-finned fish is Latimeria, the only surviving coelacanth.
 Prehistoric coelacanths, too, were virtually identical to their modern descendents: one of the most common in fossil record is Macropoma from the Mesozoic; the namesake of the group Coelacanthus lived earlier in the Paleozoic.
 Unlike lungfish, coelacanths (also known as "actinists") have been exclusively aquatic: unable to breathe air, they are the most "fishy" among the lobe-finned fish.
 It's worthy to note that during the Dinosaur Age lungfish and coelacanths were very abundant: coelacanths swam in great numbers in the sea, while lungfish lived in oxygen-poor swamps, sometimes obligated to "walk" out of water when the water pools dried out just like modern lungfish.

-- Even though more closely related with US than with true fish, lungfish and coelacanths were less close to terrestrial vertebrates than some fossil lobefins, the basal tetrapodomorphs.
+- Even though more closely related with US than with true fish, lungfish and coelacanths were less close to terrestrial vertebrates than some fossil lobefins, the basal tetrapodomorphs (called "rhipidists" in older sources).
 Among them, there was the common ancestor of all tetrapods aka land vertebrates, but we don't know which was really the ancestor.
 The traditionally most cited is Eusthenopteron.
 Its shape recalled a bit that of the famous ur-amphibian Ichthyostega, but smaller (60 cm), with fleshy paired fins instead of true legs, classically fishy dorsal and anal fins, and a curious three-lobed caudal fin reminescent of Poseidon's trident.
 Its lifestyle was probably like a lungfish's, and was also able to breath air with primitive lungs and get occasionally out of water to escape drought.
-Its almost-identical relative Hyneria was much bigger (4-5 m long), and because of its size was chosen by Walking With Monsters producers instead of Eusthenopteron as the representant of the Sarcopterygian group.
-However, it is shown only to give a predator to the early tetrapod Hynerpeton, and with no mention at all about its role as one of the tetrapods' forerunners.
+Its almost-identical relative Hyneria was much bigger (3-4 m long), and because of its size was chosen by Walking With Monsters producers instead of Eusthenopteron as the representant of the Sarcopterygian group (and it was oversized).
+However, it is shown only to give a predator to the early tetrapod Hynerpeton, and with no mention at all about its role as one of the tetrapods' forerunners (in effect it was eating its descendant).
 In the 2000s some new animals were discovered, which appear evolutionarily in the middle between a Eusthenopteron and an Ichthyostega: an excellent example is Tiktaalik.

 - Actinopterygians, aka "ray-finned fish" or "rayfins".
 Or, more simply, "the fish".
 They are by far the most common fish today (95% of all fish species!), but in the Dinosaur Age they were only one of the several fish groups roaming seas and freshwaters.
 The most evolved rayfins, teleosts, became widespread only in the Cretaceous.
 Almost all modern ray-finned fish are teleosts.
 However, most familiar teleosts appeared only after the K-Pg extinction, in the Mammal Age.
 There were no goldfishes, swordfishes, seahorses, piranhas, ocean sunfishes, deep sea anglers,... in the Cretaceous (only herrings, tarpons, and few others).
 However, non-teleost rayfins were already common in the Mesozoic: among them, gars, sturgeons and their relatives.
 And then, there were things such as Leedsichthys, a Jurassic fish with no modern relatives that was as big as a large whale, maybe the greatest fish of all times. note Another non-teleost fish was Lepidotes.
 It was one of the most common fish, with more than 100 species that lived during the whole Mesozoic timespan.
 Similar to a carp, it was actually not related with any modern fish: its primitiveness is revealed by its heavy scales similar to an armor.
 These scales are sometimes found inside the rib cages of other animals, e.g. the fishing dinosaur Baryonyx.
 Since the Cretaceous all these early forms have been outcompeted by teleosts, which were more agile thanks to their lighter scales.
 One of the most common was Leptolepis, a sort of ancient herring.
 Perhaps the most famous Cretaceous rayfin is Xiphactinus: also similar to a herring but with teeth, it was 5-6m long (like a great white shark), and a voracious predator in competition with the giant sea reptiles of the time.
 Along with sharks and mosasaurs, fishes like this could have contributed to bring the ichthyosaurs to their early extinction.